-I can tell you how to stop obsessive thoughts so you can take control of your life.
+If you often have obsessive thoughts, you probably want to know how to stop them and take control of your life.
 It takes willpower and a few other tricks!

-Okay, well I’m not an expert on how to stop obsessive thoughts, and here is why.
+Okay, it’s not easy to make obsessive thoughts stop ruining your life.
 For years, I’ve struggled with these irritating little habits myself.
 I constantly worried about what other people thought about me and I stressed over whether or not I said the right things in certain conversations.
 Sometimes these obsessive thoughts even kept me up at night.

 I have the inside scoop